DumbCoconut/DEVOPS_Project/README.md

 to allow multi-buck replies.

 - Tests: bash script to test the client interface, make them easier to navigate and refactor, etc

+- Consistency in the code base, e.g we have both doStuff and dostuff (simple enough with refactoring tools, but not important enough right now)

+- One README per module with more detailed information.

 ## Feedback